Nurturing Sabbath Rhythms - Part Two

 The sequence matters...

 Love God with all your being and love your neighbor, AS you love yourself.
-You can't bypass loving yourself as an agent of love.
+You can't bypass the birthright of loving yourself as an agent of love.
 You are part of the Greatest Commandment to love.

 Links for further discovery